jesseklein406/data-structures/README.md

 ###Insertion Sort
 Access 'insertion.py' for the function insertion_sort() to sort a list in place.
 The test file for the module is 'test_insertion.py'.
 We referred to *Interactive Python* [here](http://interactivepython.org/runestone/static/pythonds/SortSearch/TheInsertionSort.html).

+###Merge Sort
+Access 'merge.py' for the function merge_sort() to sort a list using merge sort and return its sorted version.
+The test file for the module is 'test_merge.py'.
+We referred to codereading.com [here](http://www.codereading.com/algo_and_ds/algo/merge_sort.html) and Wikipedia [here](https://en.wikipedia.org/wiki/Merge_sort).